mongodb/docs/source/includes/considerations-monitoring-agent-install-agent-redundancy.rst

 When you run multiple agents, only one Monitoring Agent per group or environment is the **primary agent**.
-The primary agent reports the cluster's status to MMS.
+The primary agent reports the cluster's status to |mms|.
 The remaining agents are completely idle, except to log their status as standby agents and to periodically ask |mms| whether they should become the primary.